gyrogami logo

 A paltry 3% oversize can kill a Jens Pind Linkage (JPL) so size does matter.

 Metals have a temper rating from dead soft to hardened spring state.
-Most work-harden, too.
+Many work-harden, too.
 Hardness affects the ferocity of springback or windup.
 Annealed wire is more likely to match the mandrel diameter.
 A paltry 3% oversize can kill a Jens Pind Linkage (JPL) so size does matter.

-To reduce springback and ensure a tight coil, the wire must be under tension.
-Without consistent tension, jump rings from the same coil can be unrecognizable, never mind from different batches.
-Applying tension by holding the wire is ill-advised.
+Applying tension by holding the wire is not advised.
 Shards and splinters will slice and embed painfully and deeply into unsuspecting flesh, not even slowed by gloves.
 The solution is a tensioning device.

-Micromaille will throw every convention about coiling jump rings out the window.
+Micromaille will throw every convention out the window.
 Not the typical micromaille, but rings under 1/16" I.D.
 (0.06", 1.59mm) using 26ga (0.4mm, 0.016") or thinner wire.
-The real micromaille.
+Some might call it nanomaille.

 Posted by M: May 8, 2019